 Numerous other situations like the three described above are frequently encountered in chemical plants.
 This paper describes a powerful and convenient method for identifying transfer functions and then implementing DCS-resident advanced control strategies for meeting the operating goals.

 See Figure 1 below which shows a typical practical transfer function subset.
 Several such transfer function subsets define the complete control problem.
 Having divided the larger problem into simpler subsets, it is easier to identify process dynamics and then design advanced control strategies in the DCS or PLC.

-Figure 2a and 2b below shows an example from a real plant.
+Figures 2a and 2b below show an example from a real plant.
 Three second-order transfer functions were simultaneously identified using closed-loop data.
 The three input signals to the transfer function (Figure 2a) were the setpoint changes made by a multivariable control system.
 Oscillatory response in the controlled variable (CV) shown in Figure 2b is due to poor models and some plant problems.
 With this limited window of data, the three transfer functions can be simultaneous-ly identified using PitopsTM TFI (Transfer Function Identification) software.
-The software offers unique features of multivariable closed-loop dynamics identification with short data windows.
-The data can consist of open-loop tests conducted in the plant, or may be closed-loop data where primary setpoints may have been adjusted by the operator or by an advanced control system.
+The software offers unique features for multivariable closed-loop dynamics identification with short windows of data.
+The data can consist of open-loop tests conducted in the plant, or closed-loop data where primary setpoints have been adjusted by the operator or by an advanced control system.
 Any mixture of closed-loop data and open-loop data can also be used.

 This approach is extremely powerful not only for implementing DCS-based advanced control but also for improving dynamic models in Multivariable Model